capwater4/subreddit-keywords-discord-notifier/README.md

 ## Setup
 1. Create a script at https://old.reddit.com/prefs/apps to get your API Key and Client
    * ```Client_ID``` is under "personal use script", ```Client_Secret``` = secret
-2. Create a discord channel and copy the ```channel ID```
+2. Create a discord channel and right click it to copy the ```Channel_ID```
-   * If you don't see the copy channel id right click option, you need to enable dev mode
+   * If you don't see the copy channel id option, you need to enable dev mode
 3. Create a discord bot and add to your channel with message privileges and message content intentions
    * https://discord.com/developers/applications > new application
    * Copy your token ```discord_token``` or generate/copy a new one in the bot menu